 - The effect that Brexit will have on the property market is dependent on the effect it has on the economy as a whole.
 The housing market is mainly influenced by wages and interest rates, and a large number of economists expect Brexit to suppress wages.
 But the actual effects of Britain's exit from the EU will depend on how the negotiations go.

-- Buy-to-let investors have taken a hit in 2018 due to a range of changes to the taxation of residential property by the government.
+- Buy-to-let investors took a hit in 2018 due to a range of changes to the taxation of residential property by the government.
 This includes increased stamp duty on the purchase of additional properties, tougher affordability checks on borrowers and measures to phase out higher rate tax relief on mortgage interest.
 Buy-to-let purchase mortgages fell by over 5% at the beginning of 2018.

 - Social change is creating interest in alternative investment opportunities.
 The UK's ageing population, for example, makes retirement living and the healthcare sector a good bet.
 Student accommodation has also attracted investors due to large numbers of EU and international students coming to the UK but it remains to be seen how much of an impact the Brexit vote will have on this particular market.